-Content can be shared by different tenants only when created by a user that isn’t associated with any tenant.
-The content will be located typically in the global project, but can also exist in other projects as long as the tenant members have at least read access to it.
-The benefit of using a shared project comes into play when multiple tenants have a similar dashboard structure with the same or different data.
-This ensures that the solution provider does not have to replicate the efforts across all tenants.
+Content can be accessed by different tenants only when created by a user that isn’t associated with any tenant.
+The content will be located typically in the global project, but can also exist in other projects as long as the tenant members have at least Read access to it.
+A shared project can be beneficial when multiple tenants have a similar dashboard structure with the same or different data, so that the solution provider does not have to replicate the efforts across all tenants.

 - Using tenant data connector overrides